kdy618/about-me/kim.md

 My favorite animal is a panda.
-My favorite color is purple.
+My favorite color is blue.

 @Copyright